Bigguy98/k8s-secrets-converter/readme.md

 ```

 After this step, K8sSecretConverter.exe file will be created at `./dist` folder

-You can run K8sSecretConverter.exe file directly.
+You can run K8sSecretConverter.exe file by clicking on it.